TheOnly1338/MineCraftTikTokLive/README.md

 * Eclipse To Compile The Jar File

 ## How To Setup
-#### I would like to point out I wrote this in about 5 minutes so the code is ugly and a mess.
+#### The code is ugly and chaotic because it was written in only a few minutes, I should point out.

-#### Alrighty starting off you need to add "TikTok.java" in eclipse after you have everything set up to build your plugin.
-(Youtube It If You Need To)<br>
-#### Next you need to find the line I have shown in the picture below:
+#### After you have everything set up to develop your plugin, you need to add "TikTok.java" in Eclipse.
+(YouTube It If Needed)<br> Next, identify the line that I've highlighted in the illustration below:

 ![alt text](https://i.imgur.com/kxuefE6.png)